HenryLHH/hhlin-academic/content/authors/admin/_index.md

 # - name: Chu-Kochen Honors College
 #   url: "http://ckc.zju.edu.cn/ckcen/main.htm"
 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on "reasoning over safety", or RoS, which lies at the intersection of causal discovery and representation, skill-based abstraction and safe reinforcement learning.
-Specifically, I'm interested in their applications in safety-critical scenarios like autonomous vehicles and robot manipulation.
+bio: My research interests focus on 'reasoning over safety', or RoS, which lies at the intersection of causal reasoning, state abstraction and trustworthy reinforcement learning.
+Specifically, I'm interested in their applications in critical scenarios like autonomous vehicles and robot manipulation.

 interests:
 - Causal reasoning for Generalizable Reinforcement Learning